JohnLCaron/rlauxe/README.md

 * Low values of d are much better when true mean < reported mean, at the cost of larger samples sizes.
 * Tentatively, we will use d = 100 as default, and allow the user to override.

+See [Polling Simulations](docs/PollingSimulations.md) for more details and plots.

 ### Comparison audits

 The requirements for Comparison audits: